Updated October 22, 2020

 - Humana employee health plan members

-Member copays, deductibles and coinsurance cost sharing will be waived for covered services for COVID-19 related tests and treatments regardless of where they take place.
+Member copays, deductibles and coinsurance cost sharing will be waived for covered services for treatment of confirmed cases of COVID-19, regardless of where they take place.
 This could include telehealth, primary care physician visits, specialty physician visits, facility visits, labs, home health and ambulance services.

 Why aren’t all plans eligible?

-Self-funded ASO clients bear the financial risk for coverage decisions, and we are not able to make coverage policy changes without their approval.
+Self-funded ASO clients are not eligible, as they bear the financial risk for cost-sharing decisions and we are not able to make cost-sharing policy changes without their approval.
 We are reaching out to these clients to confirm whether they will follow our approach.
 If you are unsure if you fall into this category, you should confirm your employer-sponsored coverage type with your employer.